$\phi^4$ lattice model with cubic symmetry in three dimensions: RG-flow and first order phase transitions: Finite size scaling study of the RG-flow: Numerics

 \subsection{Flow equation for $U_C$}

-We consider $U_C$ as a phenomenological coupling.
-We study how $U_C$, at the transition, behaves as the linear lattice size $L$ is varied.
-Here we borrow ideas from ref. \cite{running}, where the flow of a dimensionless quantity in an asymptotically free theory is discussed.
-To stay in the neighborhood of the transition, for each lattice size $L$, we take $U_C$ at $\beta_f$, where $\beta_f$ is chosen such that an other dimensionless quantity $R_i$ assumes a certain value $R_{i,f}$: $R_i(\beta_f)=R_{i,f}$. $U_C$ at $\beta_f$ is denoted by $\overline{U}_C$ in the following.
-For convenience we take the ratio of partition functions $Z_a/Z_p$ as second dimensionless quantity.
+Now we proceed with the analysis of the RG-flow, as outlined in section \ref{RGflow_basic}.
+We like to study the RG-flow on the critical surface.
+To this end, following ref. \cite{HaPiVi}, we take the quantities of interest at $\beta=\beta_f$, where a dimensionless quantity $R_i$, different from $U_C$, assumes a certain value $R_{i,f}$: $R_i(\beta_f)=R_{i,f}$.
+Quantities taken at $\beta_f$ are indicated by a line on top.
+For example $U_C$ at $\beta_f$ is denoted by $\overline{U}_C$ in the following.
+Replacing a numerical estimate of $\beta_c$ by $\beta_f$ has various advantages.
+For example, the statistical error is typically reduced due to cross-correlations with $R_i$, see for example ref. \cite{Parisen}.
+Following previous work, for example \cite{myPhi4,XY1,ourHeisen,myIco}, we take the ratio of partition functions $Z_a/Z_p$ to define $\beta_f$.
 Our choice for the fixed value is $(Z_a/Z_p)_f=0.19477$, which is the estimate of the fixed point value for the Heisenberg universality class \cite{myIco}.
 Note that for any value of $R_{i,f}$ in the range of $R_{i}$, for a second order phase transition, $\beta_f$ converges to $\beta_c$ as the linear lattice size $L$ increases.
 For $R_{i,f}=R_{i}^*$ the convergence is the fastest.